OHIF/Viewers/platform/docs/docs/platform/managers/commands.md

 ## Overview

 The `CommandsManager` is a class defined in the `@ohif/core` project.
 The Commands Manager tracks named commands (or functions) that are scoped to a context.
-When we attempt to run a command with a given name, we look for it in our active contexts.
+When we attempt to run a command with a given name, we look for it in our active contexts, in the order specified.
 If found, we run the command, passing in any application or call specific data specified in the command's definition.

+The order specified is, by default, the reverse order of registration - that is, last registered wins.
+That allows adding next extensions and having their commands take priority.
+This can be overridden on a per-context basis by setting the priorities specifically using setContextPriority.
+High values are first in the list, and negative values are excluded.

 > Note: A single instance of `CommandsManager` should be defined in the consuming application, and it is used when constructing the `ExtensionManager`.

 A `simplified skeleton` of the `CommandsManager` is shown below: